deepskystacker/DSS/Installers/README.txt

 38. Bug fix: Switching away from Settings/Output tab and then switching back reset the values to status quo ante.

+39. Bug fix: Output file name when using file list name as the output name was incorrectly set to (e.g.) Batch1.tif when using a file list with a name Batch1.xxx.dssfilelist

+40. Clear image list at end of batch stacking.

 Welcome to DeepSkyStacker 5.1.3
 ===============================